- Search The Registry

 *The birth of Hercules Posey is celebrated on this date in 1748.
 He was an enslaved African owned by George Washington.

-He was born around 1748 and owned by America's first president as collateral for an unpaid loan made to his original owner, Washington's neighbor John Posey.
-"Uncle Harkless," as George Washington Parke Custis called him, served as a chief cook at the Mansion House for many years.
+He was born around 1748 and owned by America's first president as collateral for an unpaid loan to his original owner, Washington's neighbor John Posey.
+"Uncle Harkless," as George Washington Parke Custis called him, was a chief cook at the Mansion House for many years.